Leading A Marketing Growth Team During The Pandemic

 My background has been, much more focused on growth around kind of, sales like growth and demand gen and fill in the pipeline and nurturing and all those great things and engaging people on the website and everything else.
 So, learning a little bit more about product like growth has been, fascinating.
 And, a lot of that really does come out of product, it truly, is we’re building a growth team now.

 That growth team is led by product.
 Product kind of owns that, the revenue, and they own everything else on that side of the business.
 And marketing works very closely with them as the CS but, they’re really in there, running the experiments.
 And that’s the biggest thing, right?
 It’s a lot of, it’s a lot of small experiments.
-It’s a lot of like, hey, let’s, let’s digital first, obviously, and get people into the funnel, and what do we need to do once they’re kind of in that free trial, to make sure they experience value as quickly as possible.
-So they get that time to value really fast, and we’re able to convince them within that seven days that hey, you should you should sign up and be a customer.
+It’s a lot of like, hey, let’s, let’s digital first, obviously, and get people into the funnel.
+What do we need to do once they’re kind of in that free trial.
+To make sure they experience value as quickly as possible.
+So they get that time to value really fast.
+And we’re able to convince them within that seven days that hey, you should you should sign up and be a customer.

-And that’s a very different thing than on the sales lead side, which is, obviously we’re trying to penetrate bank accounts, because we are really focused on enterprise.
+And that’s a very different thing than on the sales lead side.
+Which is, obviously we’re trying to penetrate bank accounts.
+Because we are really focused on enterprise.
 So, there’s an account-based marketing aspect to that, that we need to get in place.
-And there’s also the inbound, flywheel and content marketing and the product marketing and sales enablement and everything else that goes along with that to drive that kind of growth.
+And there’s also the inbound, flywheel and content marketing and the product marketing and sales enablement.
+Everything else that goes along with that to drive that kind of growth.
 And that’s what we’re kind of building right now.
 We’re probably actually a little bit more suited to the product lead growth side than we are currently to the enterprise side.
-But, we’re, building that out fast and we’re, we’ll be able to support everything as we go forward.
+But, we’re, building that out fast and we’re.
+We’ll be able to support everything as we go forward.

 Billy: Awesome, awesome.
 So what tools are you guys using for that ABM strategy?